Setting Clear Goals for Your Business Blog (Before You Write a Word)

 Possibly the most popular goal is to drive organic traffic.

-After all, who doesn’t love site views without Google consuming your wallet like a Henry Hoover?
+After all, who doesn’t love site views without Google Ads consuming your wallet like a Henry Hoover?

 Consistent, high-quality blogging helps build sustainable search engine traffic over time.
-Keyword targeting plays a crucial role in this, and thus, blogging for organic traffic as a primary goal includes a large amount of SEO.
+Keyword targeting plays a crucial role in this, and thus blogging for organic traffic as a primary goal involves a significant amount of SEO.

 Content is usually more long-form and written to answer specific user queries, long-tail keywords, or high-volume search terms.
-While a strong goal, it also requires consistent resources to ensure your blog remains updated and provides new content for Google to index.
+While a strong goal, it also requires consistent resources to keep your blog updated and to provide new content for Google to index.

 Generating Leads or Enquiries

-A goal of generating leads or enquiries places greater emphasis on the structure of your blog, calls to action, lead magnets, and how you handle your internal linking.
+A goal of generating leads or enquiries places greater emphasis on your blog’s structure, calls to action, lead magnets, and internal linking strategy.

 As you want users to make conversion-based decisions, end-of-blog call-to-actions should be relevant and link to core service pages or actions, allowing users to continue their journey.
-This goal will also influence post titles, as they will need to be somewhat service-focused to support more aggressive call-to-actions to make sense.
+This goal will also influence post titles, as they will need to be somewhat service-focused to support more aggressive calls to action.

-Similarly, you’ll place a focus on internally linking to your contact page and service pages, rather than other topical blog posts.
+Similarly, you’ll focus on internally linking to your contact page and service pages rather than to other topical blog posts.

-And finally, incorporating lead magnets into your posts consistently will help convert users from one-off readers to top-of-the-funnel prospects.
+And finally, consistently incorporating lead magnets into your posts will help convert one-off readers into top-of-the-funnel prospects.
 You can achieve this through internal linking to relevant pages, or opt to adapt your single post template (or blog template) to include mid-page sign-up forms, email list captures, or general contact forms to better incentivise users to take action if they find the content valuable.

 Building Brand Authority & Trust